fassetar/catalog/README.md

  - ng-grid
  - ng-animate

-> For Custom Javascripts build as you would normally in the asp.net solution and bundle them like you would.
+> For Custom Javascripts build as you would normally in the asp.net solution and bundle them in with node.